 Case Study 1: Beauty Brand Increases ROI 40% with Google Analytics

-A boutique skincare company increased their eCommerce conversions by 40% once they monitored site issues with the help of Google Analytics.
+A boutique skincare company increased its eCommerce conversions by 40% once it monitored site issues with the help of Google Analytics.
 And there were significant changes that made a substantial difference, such as improving site navigation and speeding up loading time.

 Case Study 2: Startup Winners with SEMrush

-A SaaS startup increased their marketing by 70% in just 6 months with the help of SEMrush tools for competitor analysis and advertising strategy.
+A SaaS startup increased its marketing by 70% in just 6 months with the help of SEMrush tools for competitor analysis and advertising strategy.

 Trends and Prospects of Marketing Analysis